 EDITOR’S NOTE: While this article has timely information on restrictions and hours due to COVID-19, protocols can change quickly.
 Before you start planning a visit, please keep in mind the hours and operations of these destinations may be abbreviated or amended, so confirm the information presented here and that they are open before you go.

-Haunted places open a doorway to a harrowing unknown — unexplained mysteries, terrifying ghostly encounters and paranormal entities clinging to their former lives.
+Haunted places in Alabama open a doorway to a harrowing unknown — unexplained mysteries, terrifying ghostly encounters and paranormal entities clinging to their former lives.
 These apparitions lurk unseen, laying a dark, perturbing blanket over the atmosphere, heavy enough to keep you up all night.
 Some of us spend the month of October searching for this bone-chilling thrill, while others of us play it safe and just trick-or-treat.
 But, for those brave souls who celebrate Halloween seeking terror-filled, hair-raising scares, we bring you a few of the most haunted spots in Alabama.
 These are not for the faint of heart.
 Read on, if you dare …

 12 of Alabama’s Most Haunted Places

 20 32nd St. N., Birmingham, AL 35222 • (205) 254-2025